Achumi-vitope/indexNeighbours/README.md

   </tr>
 </table>

-> Note: the numbers 1 to 25 are the digits contained in the indices and not the index itself
+> Note: The numbers 1 to 25 are the digits contained within the indices and not the indices 'themselves'.